 Did you know?

-You can reset all browsers to their default settings by using CleanMyMac X and its Uninstaller module.
+You can reset all browsers you installed on your Mac to their default settings by using CleanMyMac and its Applications tool.

 Chrome